Riding is not just a physical sport.

 I started yoga to improve my riding.

-I began my yoga practice as a tool.
-Something to help my position, my body awareness, my alignment in the saddle.
-And it did all of that.
-But what I didn't expect was how deeply it would change the way I showed up as a rider, as a teacher, and as a person.
+I began practicing yoga to help with my position, my body awareness and my alignment in the saddle.
+It delivered all of that.
+What I didn't expect was how much it would change the way I showed up as a rider, as a teacher, and as a person.

 THE THREE PILLARS